Home › Forums › General › Using Ctrlr › Roland checksum – how to

 ———————————————————————

-calcChecksum = function(modulator, numericModulatorValue)— assign address fields
+calcChecksum = function(modulator, numericModulatorValue)

 addressPart1=modulator:getPropertyInt(“modulatorCustomIndexGroup”)